apptainer/singularity-userdocs/running_services.rst

        nginx

-All this does is, download the official nginx Docker container, convert it to a Singularity image, and tell it to run nginx when you start the instance.
+This downloads the official nginx Docker container, converts it to a Singularity image, and tells it to run nginx when you start the instance.
 Since we’re running a web server, we’re going to run the following commands as root.

 .. code-block:: singularity

-    $ singularity build nginx.sif nginx.def
+    $ sudo singularity build nginx.sif nginx.def
     $ sudo singularity instance start --writable-tmpfs nginx.sif web

 .. note::
-    The above ``start`` command requires `sudo` because the "user" directive runs processes only with super user privileges.
+    The above ``start`` command requires `sudo` because we are running a web server.
 Also, to let the instance write temporary files during execution, you should use `--writable-tmpfs` while starting the instance.

 Just like that we’ve downloaded, built, and run an nginx Singularity image.
 And to confirm that it’s correctly running: